What We Do

 Comprehensive Conservation Plans

-Comprehensive Conservation Plans (CCPs) are the primary planning documents for National Wildlife Refuges.
-As outlined in the National Wildlife Refuge System Administration Act, as amended, the U.S. Fish and Wildlife Service (Service) is required to develop CCPs that guide refuge management for the next 15 years.
-CCPs articulate the Service’s contributions to meeting refuge purposes and the National Wildlife Refuge System mission.
-CCPs serve as a bridge between broad, landscape-level plans developed by other agencies and stakeholders and the more detailed step-downs that stem from Refuge CCPs.
+CCPs are the primary planning documents for national wildlife refuges.
+As required by the National Wildlife Refuge System Administration Act, the U.S. Fish and Wildlife Service develops CCPs to guide refuge management for the next 15 years.
+These plans outline how the refuge will meet its purposes and contribute to the Refuge System mission.
+CCPs also serve as a bridge between broad, landscape-level plans and more detailed step-down plans.

 View the 2017 Final Comprehensive Conservation Plan for San Diego National Wildlife Refuge.